 More than that, you’ll be able to really explore the region in a deeper way and get a real feel for the area.
 Going on a solo expedition teaches you to travel slowly and embrace the surroundings.
 As a travel photographer, the road trip is the most important journey you can do.
 Have you ever tried setting up a tripod while you’re with your family or friends?
 Forget it!
 To truly take great images and sink into an environment it’s best to be alone.

 I remember one profound moment in this video where I realised how amazing the solo road trip is!
-See the full article from Iceland here.
+See the full article from Things to Do in Iceland here.

 You can take your time to plan your route yourself and stop whenever you want.
 So if you pass a roadside stall, or you want to linger over a stunning view, you can.
 There’s nothing more frustrating than being near a famous attraction or location you’ve dreamed of visiting but not having the time to capture it completely or wait for that perfect light (guilt-free).
 By heading out on a road trip by yourself, you can hit the spots that are the most meaningful to you.